Migros

 Migros (/de/) is Switzerland's largest retail company, its largest supermarket chain and largest employer.
 It is also one of the forty largest retailers in the world.
 It is structured in the form of a cooperative federation (the Federation of Migros Cooperatives), with more than two million members.

 It co-founded Turkey's largest retailer, also named Migros, which became independent of Migros Switzerland in 1975.

 The name comes from the French "mi" for half or mid-way and "gros", which means wholesale.
-Thus the word connotes prices that are halfway between retail and wholesale.
+Thus the word connotes prices that are halfway between retail and wholesale, along with the business model (medium-scale semi-wholesale).
 The logo of the company is a large orange M. Migros is often referred to as "the orange giant" (German: oranger Riese, French: géant orange, Italian: gigante arancio).

 History

-Migros was founded in 1925 in Zurich as a private enterprise by Gottlieb Duttweiler, who had the idea of selling just six basic foodstuffs at low prices to householders who, in those days, did not have ready access to markets of any kind.
+Migros was founded in 1925 in Zurich as a private enterprise by Gottlieb Duttweiler, who had the idea of selling just six basic products at low prices to householders who, in those days, did not have ready access to markets of any kind.
 At first he sold only coffee, rice, sugar, pasta, coconut oil and soap from five lorries that went from one village or hamlet to another.
 The strategy to cut the intermediate trade and their margins led to the broad resistance of his competitors who goaded the producers to boycott him.
 As a reaction to this threat, Migros started creating its own line of goods beginning with meat, milk and chocolate.